 Wildlife in Murchison Falls National Park Uganda

 Wildlife in Murchison Falls Park, Uganda Wildlife Safaris to Murchison falls, Uganda safari, Uganda safaris, Uganda tour, Uganda safari tour, Uganda wildlife safari, Attractions at Murchison falls National Park Uganda, top things to do in Murchison falls park, safari activities in Murchison falls park, what to see in Murchison falls.
-Being the largest national park in Uganda, Murchison Falls National Park has wide expanses of varied landscapes that form the ground for the existence of wide range of biodiversity that are always encountered on safaris tours in Uganda.
+Being the largest national park in Uganda, Murchison Falls National Park has wide expanses of varied landscapes that form the ground for the existence of a wide range of biodiversity that is always encountered on safaris tours in Uganda.

-Murchison Falls National Park also has great counts of other wildlife including Jackson’s Hartebeest, Uganda Kobs, Giraffe, bush bucks, wart hogs, patas monkeys, olive baboons, topis, chimpanzees in the nearby Kaniyo – Pabidi extension, aquatics beings of the Nile including Hippos and Nile crocodiles among other species that combine to make Murchison Falls National Park a memorable destination that should not be missed while on Uganda safaris and tours.
+Murchison Falls National Park also has great counts of other wildlife including Jackson’s Hartebeest, Uganda Kobs, Giraffe, bushbucks, warthogs, patas monkeys, olive baboons, topis, chimpanzees in the nearby Kaniyo – Pabidi extension, aquatics beings of the Nile including Hippos and Nile crocodiles among other species that combine to make Murchison Falls National Park a memorable destination that should not be missed while on Uganda safaris and tours.
 Amazing animal species like Giraffe only thrive in Murchison and Kidepo National Parks in the whole of Uganda.

-African bush elephants – Wildlife in Murchison Falls Park: African elephants are the largest land mammals in the world with a male elephant weighing in at 4,700-6,048kg or 10,362-13,334Ib and a shoulder height of 3.2-4.0m or 10.5-13.1ft while their female counterparts weigh in at 2,160-3,232kg or 4,762-7,125Ib and a shoulder height of 2.2-2.6m or 7.2-8.5ft. these land giants have 24 teeth in their mouths and usually lose their teeth 4-6 times in their life time which lies between 60-70 years.
-What sets these land giants apart from the rest of crowd is their elongated tusks which are in fact their second set of incisors.
+African bush elephants – Wildlife in Murchison Falls Park: African elephants are the largest land mammals in the world with a male elephant weighing in at 4,700-6,048kg or 10,362-13,334Ib and a shoulder height of 3.2-4.0m or 10.5-13.1ft while their female counterparts weigh in at 2,160-3,232kg or 4,762-7,125Ib and a shoulder height of 2.2-2.6m or 7.2-8.5ft. these land giants have 24 teeth in their mouths and usually lose their teeth 4-6 times in their lifetime which lies between 60-70 years.
+What sets these land giants apart from the rest of the crowd is their elongated tusks which are in fact their second set of incisors.

 Cape buffalo Wildlife in Murchison Falls Park: The cape buffalo is also referred to as the African buffalo and they are a very common sight throughout this park.
 It is usually mistaken to be a close relative to domesticated cattle but its rather related to actually other bigger bovines.
 Buffaloes have a coarse black coat unlike their close relatives the forest buffaloes which have a reddish coat.
-As the male buffaloes grow older, the bases of their horns grows closer and it can even unite forming a feature called a “boss” which is very had to penetrate even with a gun bullet of less 16mm. you can differentiate a male buffalo from a female one by observing the structure of their horns, the male buffalo horns grow while curving outwards while the ones of the female grow while curving inside.
+As the male buffaloes grow older, the bases of their horns grow closer and it can even unite forming a feature called a “boss” which is very had to penetrate even with a gun bullet of less 16mm.
+On Your Adventure Safaris in Uganda, you can differentiate a male buffalo from a female one by observing the structure of their horns, the male buffalo horns grow while curving outwards while the ones of the female grow while curving inside.

 Rothschild’s-giraffes: Murchison Falls National Park has the Rothschild’s giraffe species which is commonly sighted.
-The giraffe can easily be identified from its long neck and legs and also from its horn like structures the ossicones.
-The name giraffe originated from the Arabic world who called this animal “zarafah” which means fast walker.
+The giraffe can easily be identified from its long neck and legs and also from its horn-like structures the ossicones.
+The name giraffe originated from the Arabic world who called this animal “zarafah” which means a fast walker.
 The giraffe has dark patches of orange or chestnut or brown color and these are separated by light hairs which are usually white or cream.